sircam191/SlickTextContactDownloader/README.md

 # SlickText Contact Downloader

 SlickText.com does not let you download your contact list so I created this Java program that will use the slicktext REST API to get all of the contacts including their first and last name, phone number, city, and opt-in method.
+It takes all this data and sorts them into a google sheets form using the google sheets API.

 ## Installation